sqlxpert/stay-stopped-aws-rds-aurora/README.md

 > Retries continue until the database reaches a final status (usually `stopped`).
-If someone starts the database manually after it enters `stopped` status but before Stay-Stopped detects that status, Stay-Stopped will stop the database a second time.
-A race condition, yes, but one that doesn't interfere with the main goal of stopping the database (the first time)!
+If someone starts the database manually after it enters `stopped` status but before Stay-Stopped detects this, Stay-Stopped will stop the database a second time.
+A race condition, yes, but one that doesn't interfere with the main goal of _stopping_!
 Wait until a database has been in `stopped` status for 9 minutes (the default [in]visibility timeout) before starting it.
-If this is onerous, change `FollowUntilStopped` to `false` in CloudFormation.
-Retries will stop after the successful call to `stop_db_cluster` or `stop_db_instance`, eliminating the race condition.
+If this is onerous, change `FollowUntilStopped` to `false` in CloudFormation. retries will stop after the successful call to `stop_db_cluster` or `stop_db_instance`, eliminating the race condition.

 ### Further Reading